Frequently Asked Questions

 Are dental implants right for me?

-If you’re curious about dental implants, we invite you to schedule a consultation with Dr. Bae.
+If you’re curious about dental implants, we invite you to schedule a consultation with Dr. Choi.
 During a consultation at our Plano office, we determine your needs and the solutions that are available to you.
 If implants are not right for you, we are happy to discuss alternative solutions.

 What is bone grafting?